About ACM Grace Murray Hopper Award

 Awarded to the outstanding young computer professional of the year, selected on the basis of a single recent major technical or service contribution.
 This award is accompanied by a prize of $35,000.
 The candidate must have been 35 years of age or less at the time the qualifying contribution was made.
-Financial support of the Grace Murray Hopper Award is provided by Google.
+Financial support of the Grace Murray Hopper Award is provided by Microsoft.

 Raluca Ada Popa, University of California, Berkeley, is the recipient of the 2021 ACM Grace Murray Hopper Award for the design of secure distributed systems.
 The systems protect confidentiality against attackers with full access to servers while maintaining full functionality.
 Popa’s research provides confidentiality guarantees where servers only need to store encrypted data, processing it without decrypting.
 Thus, hackers see only encrypted data.
 Computing on encrypted data, possible in theory, has been prohibitively inefficient inpractice.
 Popa addresses this by replacing generality with building systems for a broad set of applications with common traits, and developing encryption schemes tailored to these application archetypes.